-Connectionist simulations of analogical matching and retrieval, such as ACME [Holyoak & Thagard, 1989], LISA [Hummel and Holyoak, 1997] and CAB [Larkey & Love, 2003] are aimed at creating neurally plausible models of analogical processing.
+Connectionist simulations of analogical matching and retrieval, such as ACME [Holyoak & Thagard, 1989], LISA [Hummel & Holyoak, 1997] and CAB [Larkey & Love, 2003] are aimed at creating neurally plausible models of analogical processing.
 Unfortunately, such models so far cannot handle examples as complex as people can, including the examples described in this paper.

 The CBR community has created many systems that generate predictions [cf. Kolodner, 1994].
 However, CBR systems tend to use matching and retrieval systems that are optimized for each task and each domain.
-Our system uses psychological models of analogical matching and retrieval that have been used in a variety of domains and tasks [cf. Forbus et al, 2002], making it more likely to scale to the wide variety of situations that mental models reasoning is applied in.
+Our system uses psychological models of analogical matching and retrieval that have been used in a variety of domains and tasks [cf. Forbus et al., 2002], making it more likely to scale to the breadth required for mental models reasoning.

-6. Discussion & Future Work
+7. Discussion & Future Work